Living with HIV

 For more information please look at the following website:

 Pregnancy and HIV

-There is HIV treatment available which prevents pregnant woman from passing HIV to their child.
+There is HIV treatment available which prevents a pregnant woman from passing HIV on to her child.

 With treatment, the chance your baby will become infected with HIV dramatically decreases compared to without treatment.